 Here you can see the holy grail of poops.
 This is what we all should strive for.
 This poop type is number 4 on the Bristol stool chart.
 Notice how smooth the sides are?
 This poop should slip out easily and hold its form in the toilet, even when flushed.
 It is described on the Bristol scale as ‘sausage or snake-like’ and should be around the diameter of a banana.
 The colour is your standard brown, which indicates it has the correct amount of moisture and nutrients in it as it is passed.

 This is another example of a healthy poop.
 It’s still not quite as perfect as the previously discussed specimen, as there is still cracking which indicated not quite enough moisture.
 But it’s still sausage shaped, holds its form and is easy to pass.
 The Bristol Stool chart classifies this kind of poop as ‘normal.’
 So, no need for concern if your poop has a couple of cracks in it!
-This poop is type 3 on the Bristol scale.
+This poop is type 3 on the Bristol stool chart.